 The effect of the American stereotypes in the formation of the middle class Greek family image in the post-war print advertisements

-• Johannis Tsoumas Hellenic Open University/ Technological EDucational Institute of Athens
+• Johannis Tsoumas Hellenic Open University / Technological Educational Institute of Athens

 This research aims to capture the value of the first, mass-produced, women’s magazines advertising in post-war Greece regarding the identification, the analysis and the morphology of both the middle class Greek family image and ideal.